ohkimur/the-c-programming-language-2nd-edition-solutions/README.md

 This repository contains the **solutions** to the exercises from each chapter of the book.
 These solutions are meant to be helpful for those who want to *learn* to program with the C language.

 ## Environment
-The source code is not tight up to an IDE, so any text editor can be used.
+The source code is not tied up to an IDE, so any text editor can be used.
 However, there are useful tasks and settings available for [Visual Studio Code](https://code.visualstudio.com/).
 For a **better experience** using this editor, the C/C++ extension can provide some very helpful features specific to the C programming language.

 ### Compilers
 To be able to write programs in C, a compiler is required.
 There are many options available for each operating system.